tsfu/airlog/README.md

       "seatNumber": "32B"
   }
 ```
-The trip's unique identifier `id` will be generated automatically upon adding if absent
+ - The trip's unique identifier `id` is only internally used, and will be generated automatically upon adding if absent.
+Recommend NOT to include this in your json data for import.
-The `duration` and `distance` are not required, as they can be calculated upon importing.
+ - The `duration` and `distance` are not required, as they can be calculated upon importing.

 ## CHANGELOG
 ### Initial Setup - 2024.9.20